 The National Library of Medicine (NLM), in Bethesda, Maryland, is a part of the National Institutes of Health, US Department of Health and Human Services (HHS).
-Since its founding in 1836, NLM has played a pivotal role in translating biomedical research into practice to improve the public health.
+Since its founding in 1836, NLM has played a pivotal role in information innovation, and in translating biomedical research into practice to improve the public health.

 In today's increasingly digital world, NLM carries out its mission of enabling biomedical research, supporting health care and public health, and promoting healthy behavior by:

 - Acquiring, organizing, and preserving the world's scholarly biomedical literature;